Sammelkin3/Sammelkin3/README.md

 - 👯 I’m looking to collaborate to SQL, Core Python, Excel, Power BI(Data Visualization).

-- 👨‍💻 All of my projects are available at [file:///C:/Users/SAM%20MELKIN/Downloads/port/index.html](file:///C:/Users/SAM%20MELKIN/Downloads/port/index.html)
+- 👨‍💻 All of my projects are available at my GitHub page.
 - 📫 How to reach me **sammelkin1@gmail.com**

 - 📄 Know about my Resume -> https://app.luminpdf.com/viewer/66976f767bc36988712c3e5a